LoopKit/loopdocs/docs/troubleshooting/time-change.md

 ## Dexcom CGM

 No particular input is needed on your part for Loop to work with Dexcom CGM data.
-All times are UTC.
+All times use UTC.
 However for Dexcom receiver users, at time changes you may want to manually change your receiver's time setting just so the time visually appears correct when you are viewing the screen.

 ## Airports